Capital Market Line - Explained

-A Little More on What is a Capital Market Line (CML)
+How does a Capital Market Line (CML) Work?

 The CML is a special version of the Capital Allocation Line (CAL).
 The CAL demonstrates an efficient frontier for a portfolio of risky assets.
 The CML integrates a weighted percentage of risk-free assets.
 This makes the risk-return expectation linear, whereas the CAL is a curved frontier.